tochalid/CarND-LaneLines-P1/writeup_template.md

 ### 3. Two possible improvements to this pipeline with additional data and CNN technology

 A possible improvement would be additional test data to further fine-tune parameters.
 However, Additional "manual" parameter tuning eg.in Canny & Hough function can be time-consuming, specifically utilizing Notebook IDE.
+Change of algorithms or adding an additional pipeline step might improve the results, eg. use weighed when averaging based on the slope or (pixel-)distance of the particular hough line from the bottom (camera).

 Another potential improvement could be to utilize convolutional neural networks to learn the detection from bigger and more diverse image data.